sst/guide/_chapters/signup-with-aws-cognito.md

 1. In `handleSubmit` we make a call to signup a user.
 This creates a new user object.

-2. Save that user object to the state as `newUser`.
+2. Save that user object to the state using `setNewUser`.

 3. In `handleConfirmationSubmit` use the confirmation code to confirm the user.